ganeshthirumani-05/Intern/README.md

 # Intern
-This my a first project as an Intern
+This my first project as an Intern